NVIDIA/DeepLearningExamples/TensorFlow2/Recommendation/DLRM/README.md

 #### Multi-node training

 Multi-node training is supported.
 Depending on the exact interconnect hardware and model configuration, you might experience only a modest speedup with multi-node.
 Multi-node training can also be used to train larger models.
 For example, to train a 1.68 TB variant of DLRM on multi-node, you can run:

 ```
-cmd='numactl --interleave=all -- python -u main.py --dataset_path /data/dlrm/full_criteo_data --amp \
+cmd='numactl --interleave=all -- python -u main.py --dataset_path /data/dlrm/full_criteo_data --amp --xla\
---tf_gpu_memory_limit_gb 72 --columnwise_split --data_parallel_bottom_mlp \
 --embedding_dim 512 --bottom_mlp_dims 512,256,512' \
 srun_flags='--mpi=pmix' \
 cont=nvidia_dlrm_tf \